- Lake Superior is the largest body of water in the Great Lakes chain.

 Lake Superior is known for harsh, unforgiving weather, ravaging storms, and frigid temperatures.
 The most common cause of death on the lake is drowning.
 Many people take boats onto the water, thinking they will experience a nice, relaxing day, just to get caught in a 30-foot wave that capsizes their vessel.

 An estimated 10,000 people have died at the hands of Lake Superior.
 It’s hard to give an exact number due to the lake’s environment.
-The saying goes, “Superior, they said, never gives up her dead.”
+As the Gordon Lightfoot song goes, “Superior, they said, never gives up her dead.”

 Warmer water causes bodies to float to the top, but the bottom of this lake stays around 36°, stifling bacteria growth, allowing human remains to sink and never resurface.
 Besides human bodies and ship wreckage, what else can you find at the bottom of Lake Superior?